edvinhysenagolli/Gans/README.md

 `README.md` -> This file contains a high-level overview of the project and the data pipeline.

+## Medium
+Check out a [Medium Blog](https://medium.com/@edvinhysenagolli/from-web-scraping-to-cloud-computing-a-data-engineering-adventure-c29f77b3453d) with the title: `From Web Scraping to Cloud Computing: A Data Engineering adventure`, that reveals my whole journey regarding this project.

 ## Contributing
 Contributions to the project are greatly appreciated!
 If you have suggestions for improving the data pipeline, new data sources, or code enhancements, please submit a pull request.